 When it comes to magnetometers, due to their reliability, performance and ability to measure low fields, two types of sensors have predominantly been used for space missions, namely fluxgate and helium magnetometers.
 However, due to their high fabrication costs, relatively large size and high power needs, different alternatives have been recently studied for CubeSat missions.
-One approach is to miniaturize fluxgate magnetometers reducing their weight and size, while the other is to explore chip-based COTS technologies such as magneto-resistive and Hall magnetometers.
+One approach is to miniaturize fluxgate magnetometers, thus reducing their weight and size, while the other is to explore chip-based COTS technologies such as magneto-resistive and Hall magnetometers.

-Miles et al. (2016) developed a miniature fluxgate magnetometer with noise floor of about $200 \ pT/\sqrt{Hz}$ @ $1 \ Hz$ with a power consumption of $400 \ mW$, considerably smaller than instruments used in large missions such as Cassini (up to 12.63 W combining a fluxgate and a vector helium magnetometer, Dougherty et al. 2004) and, more recently, the Magnetospheric Multiscale Mission (MMS, almost $2 \ W$ for the fluxgate instrument, Russell et al. 2016).
+Miles et al. (2016) developed a miniature fluxgate magnetometer with noise floor of about $200 \text{ pT}/\sqrt{\text{Hz}}$ at 1 Hz with a power consumption of 400 mW, considerably smaller than instruments used in large missions such as Cassini (up to 12.63 W combining a fluxgate and a vector helium magnetometer; Dougherty et al., 2004) and, more recently, the MMS (almost 2 W for the fluxgate instrument; Russell et al., 2016).

 Also using the fluxgate measurement principle, Matandirotya et al. (2013) compared three COTS instruments with special focus on parameters relevant for space applications.
-They identified one specific magnetometer, the LEMI-011B that, after modifications involving separation of the sensor and the electronics, was able to achieve noise levels below $1\,nT$ @ $12.83\,Hz$ and $30\,\mathrm{mW}$ power consumption.
+They identified one specific magnetometer, the LEMI-011B, which, after modifications involving separation of the sensor and the electronics, was able to achieve noise levels below 1 nT and 12.83 Hz and 30 mW power consumption.